Appointment and Fees

-Please ensure you provide to me the letter and the Mental Health Treatment Plan from the referring GP.
+To receive Medicare rebates you must provide to me the referral letter and ideally, a copy of your Mental Health Treatment Plan from the referring GP.
 If referred by a psychiatrist or paediatrician then only the referral letter is to be provided.

 How many sessions with a psychologist am I entitled to?